Arindam8282/Tic-Tac-Toe-Angular/README.md

 ![](src/assets/images/chats_nd_multi.png)
 here You can play it with your friends and also can chat using chat section

-frontend build is uploaded in netlify and the node socket server is running in my heroku account
+frontend build is uploaded in netlify and the node socket server is running in my heroku account.

+this version is still has many bugs in it so i'm working on it.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.0.